 I live 200 miles away from the closest Costco warehouse.
 Somehow, this doesn't deter me from maintaining my membership and instead is the greatest excuse to take a road trip.
 Since I only go a few times of the year, I always stock up on essentials - toilet paper, bulk nuts, and a bunch of Kerrygold butter.
 In our house, we call them bricks of gold because three 8-ounce sticks come packed in a shiny, gold package.
 The bricks go from the shelves to our freezer, dutifully stacked three or four high, to make sure there's no way we'll run out before our next Costco trip.

-I imagine I'm not the only one stocking up - it turns out that Kerrygold is the third most popular butter in America (after Land O'Lakes and Challenge).
+I imagine I'm not the only one stocking up - it turns out that Kerrygold USA is the third most popular butter in America (after Land O'Lakes and Challenge).
+This butter is perfect for barbecues.
+This seems to be all everyone wants on their grilled corn on the cob!
 If you haven't caught on yet, we put together the top 5 reasons you should make the switch for this holiday baking season to a luscious butter from Ireland.

 1. Great cream makes great butter.

 Kerrygold only buys cream from a cooperative of Irish dairy farmers.
 These farmers have been raising grass-fed cattle for centuries, and the cream from grass-fed cows is considered some of the best in the industry.
-The best butter comes from the highest quality ingredients, so sourcing premium cream is what makes Kerrygold Irish Butter a step above.
+The best tasting butter comes from the highest quality ingredients, so sourcing premium dairy products is what makes Kerrygold Irish Butter a step above.

 My culinary school instructors once told me that it's easy to cook amazing meals when you use the best ingredients, and that principle is obvious with one taste of Kerrygold butter.
 Once you spread this wonderful butter on your morning toast or use it to bake some cookies, we think you'll notice this high-quality cream's superior flavor.